MurdocAV/murdocav.github.io---Remastered/README.md

 TODO: Reduce component bulk via using state for cards rather than new componenets.
 Lazy, not in a good way.run

 TODO: Remove Redux as it is un-necessary in the current state.

+Coronavirus update:
+  Working from home as nothing to do.